 Chiara has lived in Bologna since mid 2017, her origins are proudly rooted in the South, while being born in Northern Italy.
 Passionate advocate for human, civil, political rights and social justice, her most recent professional works have been within organizations dealing with marginalization, people and community empowerment, youth activism, cultural projects and social businesses.
 Academically, after Political Sciences studies held in Milan, she got a MSc in International Humanitarian Action at the University College Dublin, by undertaking part of her thesis research over community-based, Disaster Risk Reduction and Climate Change-related topics at the Monash University in Melbourne.
 Mainly engaged in work and volunteer experiences in not-for-profit organizations and movements, she has been collecting various experiences, from UN fora to field work in remote villages throughout Europe, Africa, South America and South-East Asia.
 She is constantly balancing between strong values and ideals with real-life experiences and imaginative scenarios.
 At the Italy Center, Chiara is seeing the possibility to bridge global and systemic perspectives together with the awareness of the power and impact of small, local actions and changes.
 Chiara is an also the Social Science & Service Learning Instructor.

 Sam grew up in Long Beach, Mississippi.
-He graduated from Spring Hill College with a degree in psychology and a minor in sociology.
+He graduated from Spring Hill College in 2021 with a degree in psychology and a minor in sociology.
 Sam attended the Italy Center in the Spring of 2019.
 After his semester abroad, he worked in our Mobile office, helping with recruitment, pre-departure, and other operations.
-Sam now serves as our Program Coordinator in Bologna.
-He lives in The Student Hotel alongside students as a resource for acclimating to life in Italy and anything else they may need.
+Sam also served as program coordinator on site at the Italy Center in Bologna for three years.
+He has now moved back to Alabama and is working with students during their predeparture and reentry processes.
+He is very excited to be back home on “the hill”.

 Faculty